-A financial system comprises institutional units and markets that interact for the purpose of mobilizing funds for investment and providing facilities including payment systems, for the financing of commercial activity.
-On one hand, the role of financial institutions/units in the system is primarily to intermediate between those that provide funds and those that need funds, typically transforming and managing risk.
+A financial system comprises institutional units and markets that interact for the purpose of mobilising funds for investment and providing facilities including payment systems, for the financing of commercial activity.
+On one hand, the primary role of financial institutions-units in the system is to intermediate between those that provide funds and those that need the funds, typically transforming and managing risk.
 On the other hand, financial markets provide a forum within which financial claims can be traded under established rules of conduct.

 To effectively contribute and foster sustainable economic development, it is essential to have a stable and efficient financial system.
-In this regard, the Financial Stability function at Bank of Zambia endeavors to achieve a financial system that is resilient to the shocks and is able to smoothly conduct its core tasks: intermediation of financing, transmission of payments, pricing of instruments and redistribution of risks appropriately.
+In this regard, the Financial Stability function of Bank of Zambia endeavors to achieve a financial system that is resilient to shocks and is able to smoothly conduct its core tasks of:

 - Intermediation of financing;